top of page

 CONTINENT: South America

-Jakapil is a basal thyreophoran dinosaur from what is now Argentina.
-It has a novel morphotype among thyreophorans, including the presence of a predentary bone, large, low osteoderms, and a bipedal stance.
-These unique characteristics put into question its status as a thyreophoran, and its phylogenetic placement is still under some debate.
-It is estimated to be less than 1.5 m long and 4.5-7 kg in weight, based on femoral circumference.
-Due to its straight, narrow snout, it is suggested that Jakapil did not use its teeth and jaws to shear leaves, but likely processed tough plant material through chewing, as evidenced by the high amount of wear on the teeth.
+Jakapil is a basal thyreophoran dinosaur with large low osteoderms and a bipedal stance.
+These unique characteristics put its phylogenetic placement into question, and it is under some debate.
+Jakapil was about 1.5 m long and 4.5-7 kg in weight.
+It likely processed tough plant material through chewing, as evidenced by visible wear on the teeth.

 Jakapil